SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/development/performance-debugging-tools/stat_atp.md

 3169879.1    cti_dlaun+                 mpccc          2    RUNNING      0:0

-$ ssh cmom02                      # You have to be on a MOM node
+nersc$ ssh cmom02                      # You have to be on a MOM node

-$ scancel -s ABRT 3169879.0       # Kill the application
+nersc$ scancel -s ABRT 3169879.0       # Kill the application

-$ exit                            # Back to the login node
+nersc$ exit                            # Back to the login node

-$ cat slurm-3169879.out
+nersc$ cat slurm-3169879.out
 Application 3169879 is crashing.
 ATP analysis proceeding...

 ATP Stack walkback for Rank 0 starting: